codepath/android_guides/Working-with-Input-Views.md

 </resources>
 ```

 Check out the [Spinners](http://developer.android.com/guide/topics/ui/controls/spinner.html) guide for more details.
 Note that customizing a spinner's text requires using a [custom array adapter and layout file](http://stackoverflow.com/questions/9476665/how-to-change-spinner-text-size-and-text-color).
+See [this link](http://www.broculos.net/2013/09/how-to-change-spinner-text-size-color.html#.WC6FKaIrK_A) for more details.

 #### Getting and Setting Values